martyo: social security

 Through this intimate show, MartyO hopes the viewer will reflect on what social security means to them, and its price.

-MartyO was selected for this exhibition as one of the Juror's Choice winners from 2020's Night of the Living Art: An Art After Dark Extravaganza.
+MartyO was selected for this exhibition as one of the Juror's Choice winners from OMA’s virtual art fashion event in 2020, Night of the Living Art: An Art After Dark Extravaganza.
 Take a look at the replay here, with MartyO's artwork featured at 1 hour 6 minutes 22 seconds.

 LEARN MORE ABOUT THE ARTIST